run-ai/docs/docs/Administrator/tools/Launch-Workloads-using-Rancher-User-Interface.md

 ## Terminology

 * Kubernetes __Job__ - equivalent to the above definition of a Train workload.
-A Job has a distinctive "end" at which time the job is either "Completed" or "Failed"
+A Job has a distinctive "end" at which time the Job is either "Completed" or "Failed"
 * Kubernetes __StatefulSet__ -  equivalent to the above definition of Build workload.
 Suited for interactive sessions in which state is important in the sense that data not stored on a shared volume is gone when the session ends.
 StatefulSets must be manually stopped
 * Kubernetes __Labels__ - a method to add key-value pairs to a workload
 * Kubernetes __Node__ - a physical machine
 * Kubernetes __Scheduler__ - the software that determines which Workload to start on which node.
 Run:AI provides a custom scheduler named __runai-scheduler__
 * __Run:AI Project__.
-The Run:AI scheduler schedules computing resources by associating Workloads with "Run:AI projects" (not to be confused with Rancher Projects).
+The Run:AI scheduler schedules computing resources by associating Workloads with "Run:AI Projects" (not to be confused with Rancher Projects).
-    * Each project contains a GPU quota.
+    * Each Project contains a GPU quota.
-    * Each workload must be annotated with a project name and will receive resources according to the defined quota for the project and the currently running Workloads
+    * Each workload must be annotated with a Project name and will receive resources according to the defined quota for the Project and the currently running Workloads

 ## Using Rancher to Launch Workloads

 *  Using your browser, navigate to Rancher
 *  Login to Rancher with your user name and password
-*  Click on the top left menu, go to the company's assigned cluster and default Rancher project (not to be confused with a Run:AI project)
+*  Click on the top left menu, go to the company's assigned cluster and default Rancher Project (not to be confused with a Run:AI Project)
 ![mceclip1.png](img/mceclip1.png)

 *  Press Deploy on the top right